Magellan expedition: Crew

-The crew consisted of about 270 men, mostly Spaniards.
+The crew consisted of about 270 men.
 Spanish authorities were wary of Magellan, so that they almost prevented him from sailing, switching his mostly Portuguese crew to mostly men of Spain.
-In the end, the fleet included about 40 Portuguese, among them Magellan's brother-in-law Duarte Barbosa, João Serrão, Estêvão Gomes and Magellan's indentured servant Enrique of Malacca.
-Crew members of other nations were also recorded, including 29 Italians, 17 French, and a smaller number of Flemish, German, Greek, Irish, English, Asian, and black sailors.
-Counted among the Spanish crew members were at least 29 Basques (including Juan Sebastián Elcano), some of whom did not speak Spanish fluently.
+In the end, the fleet included about 40 Portuguese, among them Magellan's brother-in-law Duarte Barbosa, João Serrão, Estêvão Gomes.

+The ethnicities of the members of the crew were as such: 139 Spaniards, 31 Portuguese, 26 Italians, 9 Greeks, 5 Flemish, 4 Germans, 2 Irish and 1 English.
+In addition, there were also 2 blacks (slaves), 2 "mestizos" (unidentified/unknown role), 1 Indian from Goa (also a slave) and 1 Malaysian (Magellan's slave Enrique of Malacca).

 Ruy Faleiro, who had initially been named co-captain with Magellan, developed mental health problems prior to departure (or, as other sources state, chose to remain behind after performing a horoscope reading indicating that the voyage would be fatal for him) and was removed from the expedition by the king.
 He was replaced as the fleet's joint commander by Juan de Cartagena and as cosmographer/astrologer by Andrés de San Martín.

 Juan Sebastián Elcano, a Spanish merchant ship captain living in Seville, embarked seeking the king's pardon for previous misdeeds.
 Antonio Pigafetta, a Venetian scholar and traveller, asked to be on the voyage, accepting the title of "supernumerary" and a modest salary.
 He became a strict assistant of Magellan and kept a journal.
 The only other sailor to keep a running account during the voyage would be Francisco Albo, who kept a formal nautical logbook.

 Juan de Cartagena, suspected illegitimate son of archbishop Fonseca, was named Inspector General of the expedition, responsible for its financial and trading operations.